Does Your Lover Have ADHD? Read This.

 Does ADHD Ruin Marriages?

-If your partner has a diagnosis of attention deficit disorder (ADHD or ADD), on the one hand you’re fortunate to know the likely cause of your partner’s challenges and idiosyncrasies.
+If your partner has a diagnosis of ADHD, on the one hand you’re fortunate to know the likely cause of your partner’s challenges and idiosyncrasies.
 On the other, you may be shouldering a nagging fear: Can your relationship bear this burden?

 For the vast majority of couples, the answer is “Yes.”
 The key is recognizing how ADHD affects your relationship, and working together with your spouse to identify and confront trouble spots before they cause permanent damage.

-We asked more than 1,200 people — both with and without ADHD — to give their best advice for managing ADHD’s impact on a romantic relationship.
+We asked more than 1,200 people — both with and without ADHD — to give their best advice for managing ADHD and relationships.
 From education to self-care, their answers emphasize the need for compassion, humor, and (most importantly) lots of love.

 1. Research ADHD — its causes, symptoms & treatments.